space-wizards/docs/src/en/space-station-14/departments/atmos/proposals/station-air-recirculation.md

      - I understand this is a repeat of Point 1 but I would like to get this point out on paper because I believe that it is important.
 Just like the AME (not an extremely perfect analogy), Atmos should have something to fall back on.
 Maybe make the gas miners take power from the station?
      - Hypothetical: "CE here.
 An atmos tech accidentally set up the recyclernet wrong and spaced all of the station's gas.
 Cargo has no money and we are unable to pressurize spaced areas." and shortly thereafter, "The emergency shuttle has been called."

 ### Required Changes
 Major changes are required to station setups, but the core systems are already present in the game.
-The following changes are required:
+The following changes are summarized from the proposal above:
 - An air mixing chamber, with the necessary cooling/heating infrastructure, will have to be mapped to all stations.
 Some stations do not have an air holding chamber currently.
 - Air scrubbers will have to be changed to scrub all gasses, not just waste gasses.
 Additionally, air scrubbers will need the PressureBound system added to enable the prevention of drawing gasses from a room past a certain pressure.
-  - This change might be too breaking.
-An alternative "return vent" could be mapped to the station, which would allow the return of air to the station's recyclernet.
-This honestly makes more sense, as we're dealing with vent-based gas flow now, not scrubber-based gas management.
+  - A "return vent" concept was explored in testing, but it was found to be horrible.
+The PressureBound system is a much more viable solution.
 - The ExternalBound of air vents will have to be changed to allow the venting of air at a higher pressure than standard atmospheric pressure, to promote the natural flow of gas.
-- A more complex air alarm may have to be implemented to handle the valve-based control of cooling and heating (perhaps a computer system?).
+- A more complex air alarm will have to be implemented to handle the valve-based control of cooling and heating, as well as the different modes air scrubbers will operate in.
 - Tests and observation will have to be done in order to tune gas miner values to ensure that the station's air reserves are not infinite, but still have a small trickle of incoming gas for burn chambers.

 ### Benefits (Arguments for the implementation)